promesoft/KicadJE-SteinerVCF/README.md

 # Purpose
 Test some of the original designs for inspiration and reference.

-# Status - Gerber and BOM created
+# Status - Ordered at JLC
 ## Errata
  *